Should you double crop soybeans in Michigan?

 - Plant as early as possible and always before July 10.
 At this time of the year, soybeans lose one bushel per acre of yield potential for each day planting is delayed.

-- Plant with a no-till drill into untilled wheat stubble to conserve soil moisture and save time.
+- Plant with a no-till drill or planter into untilled wheat stubble to conserve soil moisture and save time.

-- Plant in narrow rows (7 to 8 inches) and use high seeding rates (250,000 seeds per acres) to facilitate faster canopy closure and increase the height of the lowest pods.
+- Plant in narrow rows (15 inches or less) and use high seeding rates (225,000 seeds per acres when planting with a drill and 180,000 seeds per acre when using a planter) to facilitate faster canopy closure and increase the height of the lowest pods.

 - Select fields having few stones or consider rolling the fields after planting to reduce the potential for cutter bar damage when harvesting shorter plants.